ZJWei2002/AMS530-Projects/Project5/Project 5 -- Zijun Wei.md

 Observations:
 - The density is lowest near the bottom-left corner and highest near the top-right corner, matching the product-based distribution n(alpha, beta) proportional to alpha · beta.
 - Compared to Case 1, the density gradient is more extreme, leading to a pronounced clustering in sub-boxes with large (alpha, beta) indices.
-- The maximum energies are even larger (on the order of 10^36), indicating rare, extremely close pairs; these outliers determine the color scale, so almost all visible particles again appear in the dark, low-energy range of the colormap.
+- With the full (unclipped) energy range, the maximum reaches roughly 10^36, indicating extremely close pairs in the most crowded regions.
+- This again causes most particles to appear in dark colors, but the top-right corner, where density and neighbor counts are highest, still shows relatively brighter points corresponding to larger typical energies.

 ### 2. Per-Rank Timing Results